MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/set-up-subscription-center.md

 Subscription centers only work when they "know" who they are talking to.
 This enables the subscription center to display existing contact information in editable fields (like name and email), and also to indicate which of the available subscription lists the viewer already belongs to.
 The only way most people will be able to open the subscription center is by selecting a link sent to them in a marketing email from a customer journey.
 Links such as these include an ID that lets the subscription center know which contact has requested the page.
 (In fact, all links in marketing emails include an ID that's linked to both the contact and the message, which enables the system to report which link each contact has selected in each message.)

 If you open a subscription center by opening its URL directly (or by using  a link sent in a test message), an error message will display indicating that the system is not able to verify your contact information.
-All subscription lists will be cleared and you won't be able to submit the form.

 To fully test your subscription center, set up a simple customer journey that targets a single contact record with your email address and sends out a simple marketing email that links to your subscription center (similar to the journey presented in the previous section, but be sure to use a very limited segment).
 When you receive the message, select the subscription center link and test its features.

 ## View and edit which lists each contact subscribes to